 Generally speaking, moose tends to be not as juicy or fatty as ground beef.
 Oftentimes, you’ll see things added to ground moose to give it a little boost in moisture or richness.
 For example, in my moose burger recipe, I added some bacon.
 And in this moose meatball recipe, I used milk-soaked bread crumbs and some shredded cheddar cheese.

 Like ground beef, though, when you make recipes with ground moose, it’s typically quite savoury and definitely delicious.
 If you’re a fan of moose recipes, check out my slow cooker moose roast and moose stew (both recipes are so comforting, especially with a thick slick of homemade bread).

 How To Make Moose Meatballs

-Here is a summary of how to make moose meatballs (refer to the recipe card below for full details):
+Here is an overview of how to make moose meatballs (refer to the recipe card below for full details):